ISLAMIC BELIEFS, PRINCIPLES AND CULTURES

 About Course

-2. Analyze the basic tenets of Islam and their significance.
+- Understand the teachings of Islam and their significance

 Course Content